pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

 ## Flutter

 ### Important: Pendo supports track events only in Flutter, the codeless solution is still in progress
-### 1. Adding pendo dependence
+### 1. Add Pendo dependency
-In the root folder of yout flutter app
+In the root folder of your flutter app
 `flutter pub add pendo_sdk`

 ### 2. Project setup (similar to Native IOS)